Stafholt Good Samaritan Center

 Residents Maintain Autonomy

-This is a measure of the percent of long-term care patients that required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and eating.
-Many believe that this is a reasonable measure of a resident's well-being.
+This datapoint is a measure of the percent of long-term stay residents who needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and bathing.

 Ability to Keep Residents Mobile